by James A. Bacon

 Other than noting that DCI had found no disparities related to gender — in itself a finding that runs counter to the intersectional-oppression narrative — Baucom offered no commentary.

 The concern about racial “equity” has been the driving force of policy at UVA during the Ryan administration.
 Ever since the Board of Visitors adopted the recommendations of the Racial Equity Task Force, the university has been steering tens of millions of dollars to redress inequity that is alleged to persist today.
-Wouldn’t it be reassuring to the University community to know that pay gaps for Blacks and Hispanics do not exist?
+Wouldn’t it be reassuring to the University community to know that pay gaps do not exist for Black and Hispanic faculty?

 The DCI report was based on 2022 salary data, only two years after the Racial Equity Task Force (RETF) report was published.
-It is plausible to suggest that (1) no pay inequities existed at the time the RETF report came out, (2) treating all racial groups fairly has been a preoccupation of University leadership for many years, long before President Jim Ryan convened the task force, and (3) indeed, if any pay disparities exist, they slightly favor Blacks and Hispanics.
+It is plausible to suggest that (1) no pay inequities existed at the time the RETF report came out, (2) treating all racial groups fairly has been a preoccupation of University leadership for many years, long before President Jim Ryan convened the task force, and (3) indeed, if any pay disparities exist, they slightly favor Black and Hispanic faculty.

-Let me stress that I’m not complaining about unfair treatment toward Whites and Asians.
+Let me stress that I’m not complaining about unfair treatment toward White and Asian faculty.
 Any disparities, if they exist, are small, within the margin of error, and probably not meaningful.
 My point is to acknowledge the positive message here.
 The supposed institutional racism of which UVA is so often declared to be guilty does not apply to the pay structure.

 Can’t we just come out and say that?
 Or does acknowledging the obvious undermine the narrative of intersectional oppression that undergirds almost everything that the Ryan administration does?